dogecoinfoundation/foundation.dogecoin.com/content/blog/2022-02-15-tjstebbing.md

 1. Dogecoin is not a joke.
 It is true that it started as joke, and still maintains its LOL attitude – but it is a *lot* more than a joke to millions of people.
-My typical response to people who claim that Dogecoin is just a joke is: “Dogecoin started as a joke, but we're no longer joking”.
+My typical response to people who claim that Dogecoin is just a joke is: “Dogecoin started as a joke, but we're no longer just joking”.
 We have the same strong technical fundamentals as Bitcoin, but with much better parameters that make a lot more sense as a global currency for everyday use.
-Folk who can’t see past the ‘funny dog’ logo are lazy researchers, or too heavily invested in the old system to be honest about the facts.
+Folk who can’t see past the ‘funny dog’ logo as their main criticism are lazy researchers, or too heavily invested in the old system to be honest about the facts.

 2. The Dogecoin Community has a terrific ethos and strives towards worthwhile ideals.
 It is absolutely a currency for the People, by the People, and the Do Only Good Everyday mantra is at the heart of that.